How attachment expiry works

 How we set attachment expiry, how access can extend it, and what to do before a file is removed.

 Fluxer automatically expires older attachments.
-Smaller files stay available longer; bigger ones expire sooner.
-If people view a message with a file when it is close to expiring, we extend it so it stays available.
+Smaller files stay available for longer, while larger files expire sooner.
+If someone opens a message with a file that is close to expiry, we extend its availability so it remains accessible.

 How expiry is decided